adword01/Krishi-Mitra/README.md

 ```
 ## Testing with Postman

-You can test the Flask API using Postman, a popular API client.
+You can test the FASTAPI using Postman, a popular API client.
 Follow these steps:

-1. Start the Flask application by running the `application.py` script.
+1. Start the FASTAPI application by running the `uvicorn application:app --reload` script.
 2. Open Postman and create a new request.
-3. Set the HTTP method to POST and enter the endpoint URL of the Flask app's `/predict` endpoint (e.g., `http://127.0.0.1:5000/predict`).
+3. Set the HTTP method to POST and enter the endpoint URL of the FASTAPI `/predict` endpoint (e.g., `http://127.0.0.1:5000/predict`).
 4. Go to the "Body" tab in Postman, select "form-data" as the type of body, and enter the input data as key-value pairs.
-5. Click on the "Send" button to send the POST request to the Flask app.
+5. Click on the "Send" button to send the POST request.
-6. You should receive a JSON response from the Flask app, containing the predicted crop based on the input data.
+6. You should receive a JSON response from the API, containing the predicted crop based on the input data.

 ## Parameters to pass
   You need to enter following values to predict the crop: -